First Global Assessment on the Current State of Organizational Excellence

 Individual organization data will be held in strict confidence and only aggregate data will be reported.

-Organizational Excellence Specialists Inc has agreed to conduct this research project on a volunteer basis and has recruited a talented team of researchers from around the world to work on the project http://organizationalexcellencespecialists.ca/about-us/ .
+Organizational Excellence Specialists Inc has agreed to conduct this research project on a volunteer basis and has recruited a talented team of over 300 researchers from around the world to work on the project http://organizationalexcellencespecialists.ca/about-us/ .

 Three important roles amongst these volunteers include: Project Leader – Dawn Ringrose; Assistant to Project Leader – Mohammad Hossein Zavvar Sabegh; Project Advisor – Dr. Paulo Sampaio.